-St. Petersburg is a spectacular sight any day of the week, this Russian city is equally stunning when the sun sets and lights illuminate the city.
-See a different side to the exquisite architecture of St. Petersburg after the sun goes down and the lights come on.
-Visit the Imperial City under the cover of darkness or take in its famous white nights during summer.
+St. Petersburg is a spectacular sight any time of year and any time of day, but this Russian city is stunning when the sun sets and the lights illuminate the city.
+See a different side to the exquisite architecture of St. Petersburg after the sun goes down and the glimmering city lights come on.
+Visit the Imperial City under the cover of darkness with our guide below.

 Tour the twinkling city